mmore500/frontiers-2021/review/reviewer-3-evaluation.md

 -These hardware instances all execute the same SignalGP program and may coordinate via internal signals, but are otherwise decoupled.
 +In our simulation, directionality of some inputs and outputs must be accounted for (e.g., specifying \textit{which} neighbor to share resource with).
 +To accomplish this, we provide each cell an independent SignalGP hardware instance to manage inputs and outputs with respect to each specific cell neighbor.
-+So there are four hardware sets per cell, one for each cardinal direction.
++So there are four virtual hardware sets per cell, one for each cardinal direction.% +\footnote{%
-+\footnote{
 +This approach differs from previous work evolving digital organisms in grid-based problem domains \citep{goldsby2014evolutionary, goldsby2018serendipitous, grabowski2010early, biswas2014causes, lalejini2018evolving}; see Supplemental Section \ref{sup:cell_level_organisms} for further detail.
 +}
  Figure \ref{fig:signalgp-dishtinygp}\textbf{(B)} overviews the configuration of the four SignalGP instances that constitute a single cell.